 Luxury car makers also boasted rising sales numbers in 2010-2016.

-Another reason for the luxury industry gaining in value in the coming dip is their exclusivity.
+Another reason for the luxury industry gaining in value in the upcoming downturn is their exclusivity.
 Customers not only value the quality of luxury products, but also their exclusivity.
 One way the exclusive quality of luxury products is maintained is through their prices.

 There are always exceptions to rules, and the luxury industry could be the way to safeguard assets during the next bust.